access-ci-org/access-shib-idp/README.md

 For tags, ensure key="WBS" value="ACCESS CONECT 1.4", then click "Next", then click "Import".

-Note that the ARN (AWS Registration Number) for the new TLS/SSL certificate remains unchanged, but the service must be [restarted](#restart-the-service) in order to pick up the new SSL certificate.
+Note that the ARN (AWS Registration Number) for the new TLS/SSL certificate remains unchanged.

 ---